samaradw/discussions4/.github/steps/X-finish.md

 ## 💡 Why This Skill Matters

 Discussions promote transparency, community involvement, and decision-making within your repository.
-Whether you’re leading a project, teaching, or managing feedback, GitHub Discussions help turn your repo into a collaborative workspace.
+Whether you’re leading a project, teaching, or managing feedback, GitHub Discussions help turn your repository into a collaborative workspace.

 ---